 “This sampling of student activity during the summer break is a testament to the diverse talents and interests of Donaghey Scholars,” said Eileen Turan, Donaghey Scholars Program administrator.
 “Several Donaghey Scholars are also participating in culture and language immersion courses in France, Spain, and Germany to complete their required study abroad.”

 UALR’s top honors program is open to all majors and promotes diversity and interdisciplinary study among students.
 Students are required study abroad, conduct research, and complete service-learning in addition to rigorous coursework.
-For more information about the Donaghey Scholars Program, visit the website, email email@example.com or call Turan at 501-683-7752.
+For more information about the Donaghey Scholars Honors Program, visit the website, email firstname.lastname@example.org or call Turan at 501-683-7752.